Armstrong Kessler Mansion

 The Armstrong Kessler Mansion (formerly known as Armstrong House) is a nationally significant example of Italian Renaissance Revival architectural style located in the Savannah Historic District.
 The structure was built between 1917 and 1919 for the home of Savannah magnate George Ferguson Armstrong (1868–1924).
 It was owned by the Armstrong family from 1919 to 1935.
 Afterward, the structure and grounds served as the campus of Armstrong Junior College.
 Threatened with demolition, the Historic Savannah Foundation purchased the Armstrong House along with five other threatened historic buildings from the college for $235,000 in 1967.
-Once saved, Historic Savannah Foundation then sold the Mansion (and Hershel V. Jenkins Hall) at the exact purchase price to preservationist and antique dealer Jim Williams who restored it as his home.
+Once saved, Historic Savannah Foundation sold the Mansion (and Hershel V. Jenkins Hall) at the exact purchase price to preservationist and antique dealer Jim Williams who restored it as his home.
 Eventually, both were sold to a major Savannah law firm as offices.
 The mansion was featured in The American Architect in 1919, and listed in A Field Guide to American Houses in 1984.